brownepres/world_building/bb_obsidian/simulation/City population simulation.md

 	- Use germany income distribution for sampling: https://germanpedia.com/income-distribution-germany/
 	- Based on the german income distribution I have created a lognormal distribution (mu and sigma are in the constants.py file) which then I can sample using numpy for random incomes.
 Now i should find a way to sample according to cast.
 Or should I create 4 different lognorm distributions for all 4 casts?
 	- I should probably use different mu for each cast, a little lower mean a lower a cast is.
+		- Simulation is done using age and cast dependent mu for every individual
 - Family status
 	- Not sure if it is necessary right now
 - Home distance from city centre (km)